 In the same essay Nietzsche exhibits two apparently contrasting attitudes toward the Local.
-His analysis of the antiquarian mode of history, fixated on the regional and specific, explains how it can, at best, be a form of honoring and preserving a genuine heritage, yet may degenerate into mindlessly clutching the past's useless furniture.
+His analysis of antiquarian history, fixated on the regional and specific, explains how it can, at best, be a form of honoring and preserving a genuine heritage, yet may degenerate into mindlessly clutching the past's useless furniture.
 Here too Nietzsche explains beautifully how any genuine, original culture requires a nurturing, supportive atmosphere to take root and flourish.
 What happens then when we destroy the atmosphere?
 In Beyond Good and Evil, Nietzsche deploys withering sarcasm, portraying the "blood and soil" advocates of his day as suffering from Schollenkleberei.
-He observes that European populations are increasingly nomadic as workers become adaptable to diverse employment in various settings - a point easily extended to other continents and to intercontinental movements, including the migrations of political and climate refugees.
+He sees that European populations are increasingly nomadic as workers adapt to diverse employment in various settings - a point easily extended to other continents and intercontinental movements, including the migrations of political and climate refugees.
 Nietzsche deconstructs the binary opposition of Global and Local.
 Neither fulfills its promise.
 The way forward is not the glitzy promise of globalizing neo-liberalism or its negative version, the mass suicide envisioned by Hartmann.
-The Local is no longer what it claims to be and will never regain the aura with which nostalgia adorns it in the age of cascading climate change (so much the American Hanswurst president's slogan "Make America Great Again").
+The Local is no longer what it claims to be and will never regain the aura with which nostalgia adorns it in the age of cascading climate change (so much for the American Hanswurst president's slogan "Make America Great Again").

-I've been suggesting that Latour's geo-ethics and geo-politics represents a latter day version of Nietzsche's great politics of the Earth.
+I've suggested that Latour's geo-ethics and geo-politics represents a latter day version of Nietzsche's great politics of the Earth.
 In Nietzsche's Earth I read Nietzsche in terms of a contrast between Welt and Erde.
 Welt is the world of world-history, composed of national states, their unity and destiny modeled on theological categories (as Carl Schmitt pointed out later).
 The Erde or Menschen-Erde is a plane of immanence, irreducibly plural, involving mobile populations and changing landscapes.
-To comprehend the contrast and fine tune our loyalty to the Earth, I examine Nietzsche's analytical categories such as the conceptual pairs of masses/multitude, state/nomad, mortgaged time/time of opportunity (kairos), garden/wasteland - variations on the contrast of world/earth.
-These concepts are especially prominent in Beyond and Genealogy.
+To comprehend the contrast, I examine Nietzsche's analytical categories such as the conceptual pairs of masses/multitude, state/nomad, mortgaged time/time of opportunity (kairos), garden/wasteland - variations on the contrast of world/earth.

 Latour's manifesto coheres with this analysis.
-I'm pairing it with Richard Powers's The Overstory, asking you to think of a certain attunement with

-Nietzsche's song of the earth, Zarathustra, and the halcyon motif.
+I'm pairing it with Richard Powers's novel The Overstory, inviting you to think of a certain attunement with Nietzsche's song of the earth, Zarathustra, and the halcyon motif.
 Zarathustra poses the opposition between the wasteland proclaimed by the Wahrsager and the garden revealed by eagle and serpent as waiting for the convalescent who's been struggling with his abysmal thought.